 Various vessel sizes, activities, locations and routes means there’s a bragworthy houseboating adventure perfect for your crew.

 You’ll receive full instructions on operating and navigating the houseboat prior to departure.
 In some cases, no boating licence is required, or you’ll be assisted by a captain.
-Here’s a great tipsheet on how to prepare for a houseboat trip in Ontario.
+Start planning with this tipsheet on how to prepare for a houseboat trip in Ontario.

 Here are five different Ontario water systems with houseboat rentals.

 Over 250 connected bodies of water make up the Kawartha Lakes, including the Trent-Severn Waterway.
 The 386 kilometre canal flows through Kawartha Lakes between Georgian Bay and Lake Ontario and is designated a National Historic Site.
 Coined the ‘houseboat capital of Ontario’, Kawartha Lakes provides boundless cruising routes, linking small towns and waterfront communities just north of Peterborough with marinas, local family-friendly attractions and loads of water-based adventures from safe swimming spots to secluded fishing holes.

 Fully equipped, compact-style houseboats that are designed to easily maneuver canals, marinas and locks.
 Accommodations include two bedrooms, full kitchen, three-piece bathroom and BBQ for up to six adults.

 Location: 23 Russell Dr, Omemee, near Emily Park